longjiahui/dodone-documentation/docs/en/product/setting.md

 ---
 title: Settings
 createTime: 2025/11/21 14:27:18
-permalink: /en/product/cfpg4iiy/
+permalink: /en/product/525l4cil/
 ---

-# Settings Operations

 ## Language Settings

-Set the language
+Set language

 ![language](/steps/setting/language.png)

 ## Database Settings

-A database is a file that stores all relevant data.
-Creating a new database is equivalent to creating a completely new data space to store new data.
-If the previous database file becomes too large and causes lag, you can try creating a new file.
+A database is a file that stores all related data.
+Creating a new database is equivalent to creating a brand new data space to store new data.
+When the previous database file becomes too large and laggy, you can try opening a new file.

 ### Database Operations